 Students will attend these sessions and develop their knowledge of the topics being discussed and coupled that with insight into their own understanding of the business environment.

 The Applied Business Project is a capstone module which brings together the learning from the programme which is applied to a business-set project.
 Students will undertake a significant piece of work tacking a project for a linked company on a consultancy basis.
 The may be for a company the student is working for.
 The project will help to develop analysis and research skills but also further a student’s understanding of the international environment.

-The programme can be completed Full-time over 1 year or Part-time over two years.
-The indicative timetables are shown below:
+The programme can be completed Full-time over 1 year (3 semesters, September to August) or Part-time over 2 years (4 semesters).